The author as a fat idiot. Photo by Nate Miller

 The packaging was rather deceptive for my pound cake.
 There was no strawberry on top, no powdered sugar sprinkled lovingly around the dessert.
 Instead of eating this, I used it to clean my kitchen counters.
 It's as absorbant as it looks.

 Most of the food ended up exploding out of the container and landing in my microwave, so I can't tell you how this tasted.
 As tempted as I was to lick the the walls, I chose to abstain.
-Some of the droppings in there were from previous meals, and I don't like to mix flavors.
+Some of the droppings in there were from previous meals, and I don't like to mix flavours.

 Maybe I accidentally made chili instead of pudding.
 I refused to eat this because of the huge chunks, which my girlfriend claimed were chocolate chips.
 I was sure that someone had put ground beef in my pudding packet as a troll.